frifri/otorepair/README.md

 2. **Heuristic pre-filter** watches stderr for suspicious patterns (tracebacks, error keywords)
 3. When triggered, **Claude Haiku triages** the output to confirm it's a real error
 4. If confirmed (or if the process crashed), **Claude Code fixes** the source files
+5. Fix output is **streamed in real-time** so you can see what Claude is doing
-5. If the process is still alive, hot-reload picks up the changes.
+6. If the process is still alive, hot-reload picks up the changes.
 If it crashed, otorepair restarts it
-6. **Circuit breaker** stops after 3 consecutive failed fix attempts
+7. **Circuit breaker** stops after 3 consecutive failed fix attempts

 ## Requirements